RMI-PACTA/actions/README.md

 ### R (`R.yml`)

 * lintr: runs `lintr::lint_package()` with [default configuration](https://lintr.r-lib.org/articles/lintr.html#configuring-linters) (`lintr::default_linters()` for repos that do not have a `.lintr` file)

+### Issues (`issues.yml`)

+* gh-to-ado: creates and links a new ticket in Azure DevOps when a GitHub issue is labelled "ADO" (applies both to newly created and updated issues)